 The chances of having a baby with in vitro fertilization depend on many factors, but the woman’s age may be most important.

-Birth defects are more common among babies conceived through IVF.
+Birth defects are slightly more common among babies conceived through IVF.
 However, experts are unclear whether the reason is related to the technique or to the fertility problems that made IVF necessary.
-Also, more than 5 million babies have been conceived through IVF, and the overwhelming majority of these babies have had no birth defects.
+Also, more than 6 million babies have been conceived through IVF, and the overwhelming majority of these babies have had no birth defects.

 These techniques include the following:

 Transfer of a fertilized egg (zygote) to the fallopian tube (rarely done)

 Use of eggs or embryos from another woman (donor), especially if women are over age 42

 Transfer of frozen embryos to a surrogate mother

 These techniques raise moral and ethical issues, including questions about the following:

 Disposal of stored embryos (especially in cases of death or divorce)